 4. Start with social

-The website and logo are the most important elements of a visual identity.
+The website and logo design are the most important elements of a visual identity.
 But when a business is planning to revamp its brand identity, social channels are the smartest place to start.

 Social channels where customers spend most of their time online.
 It’s also the channel that any team will spend the most time creating visual content for.
 This means that you can use your social media to experiment and get real-time feedback from your audience.